Surname: | Macdonald |

 Background

 William was born on 14 April 1895 at High Street, Kingussie to Jonathan and Jean Macdonald (m.s.
 MacKenzie).
 The family moved in 1898 to the newly built house, Glengarry, East Terrace, Kingussie.
 By the 1911 Census William was a Butcher’s Apprentice.
+A press report states that he was an apprentice plumber before war broke out.
 At the time of his death his parents were still living at Glengarry, Kingussie.
+His father was the burgh surveyor.

 William’s brother James also died of wounds on 28 April 1917 and he is buried at Guemappe Cemetery.
 William and James had one brother and four sisters Catherine, Jane (Jeannie), Mary and Williamina.